Rising temperatures mean it's time to hit the diamond

 Golden Heart Softball Association — Fairbanks’ adult league — is also registering players for the summer season in men’s, women’s, co-ed, and co-ed recreational categories.
 GHSA play runs through the state tournament in August.

-Fees are $550 for a sponsorship or $120 for a player fee through May 5, with a late fee of $25 for registrations on or after May 6.
+Fees are $550 for a sponsorship or $120 for a player fee through May 5, with a late fee of $25 for registration on or after May 6.
 Players can participate in a second league for an additional $80.
-Sign up online at https://www.goldenheartsoftball.org/home.
+Sign up at https://www.goldenheartsoftball.org/home.

-For dependents of those serving in the military, the Youth Sports program at Joint Base Elmendorf-Richardson hosts Little League softball and baseball for children ages 5 to 12.
+For military dependents, the Youth Sports program at Joint Base Elmendorf-Richardson hosts Little League softball and baseball for children ages 5 to 12.
 (Older military dependents can contact the Kennecott Center for placement in an appropriate off-post softball or baseball league.)

 Registration wraps up Friday, and the coat is $95 for T-ball or $115 for minors and majors.
 Stop by the Kennecott Center on Elmendorf Air Force Base – Building No. 6104 on Carswell Avenue — to sign up.
 For more information, call 907-552-5308.